Mimicry: Predators

-Aggressive mimicry is found in predators or parasites that share some of the characteristics of a harmless species, allowing them to avoid detection by their prey or host; this can be compared with the story of the wolf in sheep's clothing as long as it is understood that no conscious deceptive intent is involved.
-The mimic may resemble the prey or host itself, or another organism that is either neutral or beneficial to the signal receiver.
-In this class of mimicry, the model may be affected negatively, positively or not at all.
-Just as parasites can be treated as a form of predator, host-parasite mimicry is treated here as a subclass of aggressive mimicry.
+Aggressive mimicry is found in predators or parasites that share some of the characteristics of a harmless species, allowing them to avoid detection by their prey or host; the strategy resembles a wolf in sheep's clothing, though no conscious deceptive intent is involved.
+The mimic may resemble the prey or host itself, or another organism that does not threaten the prey or host.